TristanBilot/Smart-contracts-Transactions/README.md

 # Smart Contract examples

-These are some typical use smart contract written in solidity.
+These are some smart contracts written in Solidity.